DrTreEsq/Duke_Applied_Data/README.md

 Github repo releases section
 .

-For Windows, v1.14.2 download link can be found here
-.

 For Mac, v1.14.2 download link can be found here
-.

-Install Brackets on Windows

-If prompted, click Run or Save.
-If you chose Save, double-click the downloaded file to start installing.
-Start Brackets.
-When you open Brackets for the first time it will open a Windows Security Alter window.
-Click on "Allow Access" to run Brackets.
-Install Brackets on Mac

-Open the file called Brackets.Release.1.14.0.dmg.
-Note: The numbers at the end of the filename will change depending on the version that you are installing.
-Open the downloaded file.
-Drag Brackets to the Applications folder.
-Open Brackets.
-Open Finder.
-In the sidebar, to the right of Brackets, click Eject.
-Install Brackets on Linux

-Use the same software that installs programs on your computer to install Brackets.
-You'll be asked to enter the administrator account password.

-To open the
-package
-, click OK.
-Click Install Package.
-If you run into trouble installing Brackets in your Linux system, make sure to check out the Brackets Linux Guide
 .

 That's it!
 You should now be all setup to follow along.